-Many were baptized as children after being strong-armed and emotionally blackmailed into the decision; see the Children category for more.
-As adults they may then realize this is not the religion for them, and they disassociate themselves or do something that gets them disfellowshipped.
+Many Jehovah’s Witnesses were baptized as children after being strong-armed and emotionally blackmailed into the decision; see the Children category for more.
+As adults, they may then realize this is not the religion for them, and they disassociate themselves or do something that gets them disfellowshipped.

 I can actually use myself as an example.
-When I was a pre-teen I never felt that Jehovah’s way was best; I could sense even as a child that his arrangement was misogynistic and abusive to women, and neglectful of children especially in abusive homes.
+When I was a pre-teen, I never felt that Jehovah’s way was best; I could sense, even as a child, that his arrangement was misogynistic and abusive to women, and neglectful of children, especially those in abusive homes.
 I couldn’t imagine what was so evil about gay people and could see, even as a child, that the men controlling the organization were angry, abusive, arrogant, political, very much against women, and anything but loving and righteous.

 His second outright lie:

-2. The supposed “wrongdoer” changed their relationship with the family; that is was their actions that affected the family.
+2. The supposed “wrongdoer” changed their relationship with the family; that it was their actions that affected the family.

-I would wonder how he can outright say that it wasn’t their actions, meaning the actions of the active JWs, that affected the family.
+I would wonder how he can outright say that it wasn’t their actions, meaning the actions of the active Jehovah’s Witnesses, that affected the family.
 How can he possibly deny that the Jehovah’s Witnesses are the ones who are proactively changing the family dynamics by choosing to shun someone else?

 Refusing to Take Responsibility

-Untruths are bad enough, but it’s most bothersome how JWs refuse to take responsibility for their own beliefs.
+Untruths are bad enough, but it’s most bothersome how Jehovah’s Witnesses refuse to take responsibility for their own beliefs.
 If they want to shun people who have left, that’s their right and privilege.
-We have freedom of religion in this country and many others.
-While shunning is considered cruel by some and may even cause persons to think poorly of Jehovah and this religion, JWs still have the right to say that it’s part of their beliefs and it’s what they require of their members.
+While shunning is considered cruel by some, and may even cause persons to think poorly of Jehovah and this religion, Jehovah’s Witnesses still have the right to say that it’s part of their beliefs and that it’s what they require of their members.